 However, shortly after puberty, they grew external male genitalia and other masculine characteristics.

 This breaking research discovered that these children shared a genetic mutation.
-The mutation caused a deficiency of an enzyme which transforms testosterone into dihydrotestosterone (DHT).
+The mutation caused a deficiency of an enzyme that transforms testosterone into dihydrotestosterone (DHT).

-DHT is, of course, a more potent form of testosterone which drives puberty in young boys and prostatic tissue growth in older men.
+DHT is, of course, a more potent form of testosterone that drives puberty in young boys and prostatic tissue growth in older men.

 The name of the affected enzyme was 5-αlpha reductase.
 The low levels of DHT caused these kids to lack sexual characteristics, including external testicles and a penis.